 The double slit experiment is the most famous experiment in quantum mechanics.

-It shows that quantum mechanical sized particles (e.g. particles that are even smaller than the protons and neutrons of an atom) can act with the properties of particles and waves at the same time.
-It’s pretty weird, because those two things are usually mutually exclusive.
+It shows that quantum mechanical sized particles (e.g. particles that are even smaller than the protons and neutrons of an atom) can act with the properties of particles (like a ball) and waves (like a ripple in a pond) at the same time.
+It’s pretty weird.

-But what the experiment really shows us is that when you look closely enough at the universe, it acts in strange and unfamiliar ways.
+But from a broader perspective, what the experiment shows us is that when you look closely enough at the universe, it behaves in very strange and unfamiliar ways.

 The double slit experiment works like this: You set up a light bulb, a metal plate with two thin slits cut into it, and a screen that’s coated with a special chemical that changes colour when exposed to light.
 Then turn on the light bulb and see what gets through.

-If light (which are quantum mechanical-sized things called ‘photons‘) acts like particles, e.g. like mini tennis balls, you can predict that particles that have the two correct angles would go straight through the slits and line up on the other side.
-They would make pattern like this:
+If light (which consists of quantum mechanical-sized things called ‘photons‘) acts like particles, e.g. like mini tennis balls, you can predict that most particles will bounce off the plate, except for ones that have been fired at the right angle.
+These ones will pass through the slits, and line up on the other side, making a pattern like this:

 But that is not what you get.